 Is there a minimum GRE and GPA?

-What are the average GRE’s and GPA’s?
+What are the average GPA and

-How many people are in each incoming class?
+to each incoming class?

 Please visit USC Price Student Facts to learn more about our student population.

 USC’s tuition is based on a per unit rate of $1,938 for the 2019-20 school year.
 The MPA is a 40-unit program for students with two years of work experience and 41 units for students with less than two years.
 The total cost of attendance varies by semester, the number of units taken, and the number of semesters enrolled.
 Detailed information concerning tuition and fees can be found in the USC Schedule of Classes.

 The MPA program offered at our University Park and Sacramento campuses have course sequencing that most students find compatible with working full-time.
 Courses are primarily offered in the evening or in the intensive format.

 As of 2011, the rigorous USC Price MPA program can be pursued online.
 For more information, visit the Price MPA Online website.

 The entire program or parts of the program may be completed at the USC University Park campus adjacent to downtown Los Angeles, at the USC Capital Center in Sacramento, or online.

 Online students may not enroll in courses at either physical campus and students enrolled on campus may not take courses online.